Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Coulomb side

+Applying quantum Hamiltonian reduction gives us a standard package of a deformation and collection of bimodules attached to it.
+If we consider the invariants $\EuScript{A}_{\To}^{T_F^\vee}$, then the image of $U(\ft_F^\vee)$ is central in these invariants, and we obtain a family over the base $\ft_F$ which is essentially $\EuScript{A}$ with its flavor parameters considered as formal elements of the base ring $U(\ft_F^\vee)$.

+The additional ingredient we obtain from this approach is that for each character $\chi\colon T_F^\vee\to \mathbb{G}_m$, the semi-invariants of $\EuScript{A}_{\To}^{\chi}$ transforming according to this character form a bimodule over $ \EuScript{A}_{\To}^{T_F^\vee}$.
+While $U(\ft_F^\vee)$ is central in $\EuScript{A}_{\To}^{T_F^\vee}$, the non-commutative moment map condition guarantees that the left and right actions on $\EuScript{A}_{\To}^{\chi}$ differ by a shift by $h\chi$.
+Thus, if we specialize our flavor parameters to scalars, we will obtain a bimodule relating two different choices of flavor.
+We will show below that in the setting where it makes sense to compare them, these agree with bimodules that have played an important role in the representation theory of symplectic singularities, and induce {\bf twisting} or {\bf wall-crossing} functors, as discussed in \cite[\S 6]{BLPWquant}.

-\begin{definition} The deformed extended BFN category is the category with the same objects as $\mathscr{B}$ and \end{definition} The results above, such as Theorem \ref{thm:BFN-pres}, carry over in a straightforward way to this category.
-The only difference is that we must interpret the products of weights $\Phi(-,-)$ as weights of $ \tilde{T}_H$, and rather than an action of $\Cth$, we have one of $\K[ \tilde{\ft}_H]$.
+We can easily extend all of these structures to the category $\scrB$. \notation{$\Bdefr$}{The deformed extended BFN category (\cref{def:Bdefr}).} \begin{definition} The {\bf deformed extended BFN category} $\Bdefr$ is the category with the same objects as $\mathscr{B}$ and

+\end{definition} The results above, such as Theorem \ref{thm:BFN-pres}, carry over in a straightforward way to this category.
+The only difference is that we must interpret the products of weights $\Phi(-,-)$ as weights of $ T_{\tilde{\To}}$, and rather than an action of $\Cth$, we have one of $S^{\To}_h$.

+The category $\mathscr{B}^{\To}$ has a natural action of the torus $(T_F)^\vee$ on the morphisms between any two objects with $ {r(-,-)}$, $\K[\tilde{\ft}_{\To}]$, and $\widehat{W}$ having weight 0, and translations by elements of $\ft_{\Z,\To}$ having the obvious action.
+The classes of weight $\chi$ under this action (which is a coweight of $F$) correspond to homology classes concentrated on the components of the affine flag variety whose corresponding loop has a homotopy class mapping to $\chi$ under the map $\pi_1(\To)\to X(F)$.
+Furthermore, this action is induced by the same non-commutative moment map induced by the inclusion of $S^{F}_h$ into the endomorphism ring of each object.